copsTvFan/cops-episode-guide/guide.md

   he's a rookie at heart.
 He spots a stolen car and follows.
 Three black men in a Honda Civic ram police, try to flee and crash into a parked car and we see they are drunk and injured.
-- Palm Beach County FL (1:34 AM Stolen Vehicle) Single white male says it is his mom's car and he is an undercover narcotics officer.
+- Palm Beach County, FL (1:34 AM Stolen Vehicle) Single white male says it is his mom's car and he is an undercover narcotics officer.
 - Jacksonville FL (8:15 PM Prostitution Sting) Debbie flashes the officer in the car/Black woman says she was molested/Antoine Shemale struggles.